-Stockholder ratification of the selection of KPMG LLP as the Company's independent auditors for fiscal year 2004 is not required by the Company's bylaws, or other applicable legal requirement.
-However, as a matter of good corporate practice, the Board is seeking stockholder ratification of its appointment of the Company's independent auditors.
-In the event that the stockholders do not approve the selection of KPMG LLP, the appointment of the independent auditors may be reconsidered by the Board of Directors.
-Even if the selection is ratified, the Board at its discretion and at the direction of the Audit Committee may direct the appointment of a different independent accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its stockholders.
+Stockholder ratification of the selection of OUM as our independent auditors for fiscal year 2006 is not required by our bylaws, or other applicable legal requirement.
+However, as a matter of good corporate practice, the Board is seeking stockholder ratification of its appointment of our independent auditors.
+In the event that the stockholders do not approve the selection of OUM, the appointment of the independent auditors may be reconsidered by the Board of Directors.
+Even if the selection is ratified, the Board at its discretion and at the direction of the Audit Committee may direct the appointment of a different independent accounting firm at any time during the year if it determines that such a change would be in the best interests of VIVUS and its stockholders.

-KPMG LLP was first appointed in fiscal year 2002, and has audited the Company's financial statements for fiscal years 2002, 2003 and 2004.
-Representatives of KPMG LLP are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions.
+OUM was first appointed in fiscal year 2005.
+Representatives of OUM are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions.
+Representatives of KPMG LLP, our previous years' independent auditor, are not expected to be present at the Annual Meeting.

-THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP, AS THE COMPANY'S INDEPENDENT AUDITORS FOR FISCAL YEAR ENDING DECEMBER 31, 2005.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF ODENBERG, ULLAKKO, MURANISHI & CO.
+LLP, AS OUR INDEPENDENT AUDITORS FOR FISCAL YEAR ENDING DECEMBER 31, 2006.

-FEES BILLED BY KPMG LLP DURING FISCAL 2004 and 2003
+FEES BILLED BY KPMG LLP DURING FISCAL 2005 and 2004

-The approximate aggregate fees billed to VIVUS during fiscal years 2004 and 2003 for professional services by KPMG LLP are set forth below:
+The approximate aggregate fees billed to VIVUS for the fiscal years 2005 and 2004 for professional services by KPMG LLP, our previous years' independent auditor and principal accountant are set forth below:

-2004 2003
+2005 2004

-Audit Fees(1) \$ 382,946 \$ 185,900
+Audit Fees(1) \$ 32,282 \$ 486,979

-Audit-Related Fees(2) 14,000
+Audit-Related Fees(2) - -

-Tax Fees(3)
+Tax Fees(3) -

-All Other Fees(4) 2,925
+All Other Fees(4) 47,875

-Total Fees \$ 396,946 \$ 188,825
+Total Fees \$ 32,282 \$ 534,854

-(1) Audit Fees: This category consists of fees for the audit of the Company's annual financial statements, review of the financial statements included in the Company's quarterly reports on Form 10-Q and services that are normally provided by the independent auditors in connection with regulatory filings or engagements for those fiscal years.
-This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements and the audit of the internal control over financial reporting as required under the Sarbanes-Oxley Act of 2002.
+(1) Audit Fees: This category consists of fees for the audit of the Company's annual financial statements, review of the financial statements included in the Company's quarterly reports on Form 10-Q and services that are normally provided by the independent auditors in connection with regulatory filings or engagements, and for attestation services related to Sarbanes-Oxley compliance for those fiscal years.
+This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements.